 Accessibility

-Last updated 2.2.2023
+Last updated 10.24.2023

 We welcome everyone to our programming and are committed to making our events accessible, and to making arrangements that allow all attendees to participate in the conversation.
-With questions about access, or to request any disability-related accommodations that will facilitate your full participation in ALTA's programming, such as ASL interpreting, closed captioning, wheelchair access, etc., please contact Program Manager Kelsi Vanada (520-621-1757).
+With questions about access, or to request any disability-related accommodations that will facilitate your full participation in ALTA's programming, such as ASL interpreting, CART captioning, wheelchair access, etc., please contact Program Manager Kelsi Vanada (520-621-6123).
 ALTA can best meet accessibility needs when requests are sent at least two weeks in advance of a given event.

 We encourage all attendees to continue to check this page as our 2023 planning continues.
 It will be updated frequently throughout the upcoming months.